Australian rules football in New Zealand

-Australian rules football in New Zealand is notable as the first colony outside of Australia to take up the sport as early as the 1860s and was home to the first club formed outside Australia in 1876.
+In New Zealand, Australian rules football dates back to the 1860s, was home to the first club formed outside Australia in 1876 and was the first colony outside of Australia to take up the sport.
 The sport's official name was changed in 1890 to Australasian Football acknowledge New Zealand's participation and remained for some time even after the country was expelled from the Australasian Football Council.
 After a half century hiatus of organised competition, it has grown rapidly as an amateur sport.
 Today five of New Zealand's sixteen regions have organised competitions: Auckland (Auckland AFL); Canterbury (Canterbury AFL); Wellington (Wellington AFL); Waikato (Waikato AFL) and Otago (Otago AFL).
 A four-team national competition with a national draft has been contested at the North Harbour Stadium in Auckland since 2016 for men and 2019 for women.
-The national team, The Hawks, were crowned International champions at the 2005 Australian Football International Cup and competed annually against the AFL Academy between 2012 and 2019.
-Since the 2010s the game has also grown at junior level among New Zealand schools as the "Hawks Cup".
+The national team were crowned International champions at the 2005 Australian Football International Cup and competed annually against the AFL Academy between 2012 and 2019.
+Between the 2010s until 2022 the game was played in New Zealand schools.